Informational widgets

 - iOS

-The Sunset and Sunrise widgets show the time of the next sunrise or sunset for the center of the map.
-When tapped, they can also display the time remaining until the expected sunset or sunrise.
+Sun position widgets show the next sunrise and sunset times for the center of the map.
+When tapped, they display the time remaining until the expected sunset or sunrise.
 In both cases, the time is based on the configured time of your device.

 By tapping | Switch between the remaining time and the time of the next sunrise/sunset. |